Sinfully Spicy

 • 1.5 tablespoon ginger roughly chopped

-• 4 scallion(spring onion) optional, green & white stalks roughly chopped
+• 4 scallion(spring onions) green & white stalks roughly chopped

 • 1 teaspoon salt adjust to taste